 Mega promotions for 75,000 miles, or even 100,000 miles, are out there for the Citi Executive AAdvantage World Elite MasterCard (although the officially advertised offer is 30,000).
 You can also snag 50,000 miles for the Platinum Select card (which also has an officially advertised offer of 30,000 miles on Citi's public-facing site and on most review sites like ours).

 Just Google "Citi 100k offer," "Citi 75k offer" or "Citi 50k offer," and you'll find them – on various rewards travel blogs and, in the case of the 50k and 75k offers, on AA.com (if you do a little digging).

 However, while anyone can apply for these offers, not everyone will get in.
 Your success will depend on your credit history and income.

+It's important to be cautions about these high spending requirements.
+If you fall short, you'll end up with a hard pull on your credit reports (for getting the card), a high credit card balance and no bonus miles to show for it.
 If those requirements are too steep for your spending ability, consider the 30,000 mile sign-up offer for the Citi Platinum Select AAdvantage World MasterCard, which requires $1,000 in spending in the first three months.

 Because AA is among the largest carriers (especially since its merger with US Airways) it comes as no surprise they have one of the most popular frequent flier programs on the market.
 However there are some important things you need to know.
-Let's review some of the Citi American Airlines credit card promotions currently available in 2014.
+Let's review some of the popular Citi American Airlines credit card promotions currently available in 2014.